 Who stuck it in a utility shed and just let it sit there.
 For almost two years.
 When Bunford asked them to explain themselves the only response he got was that it was being “worked on.”

 Eventually, Samuel was able to badger the Art Association into installing the statue and the unveiling was scheduled for 2:30 PM on November 20, 1920.
 A number of impressive guests were invited, including George Bech, Consul-General of Denmark and Iceland; representatives of the American-Scandinavian Foundation; Dr. Halder Hermannson of Cornell University, the nation’s leading authority on Icelandic history and language; and the editors of America’s largest Norwegian and Danish-language newspapers.

 When the time came for the unveiling, the commissioners and visiting dignitaries were nowhere to be found.
 One of the park guards decided that it looked like rain and he’d rather not wait around to find out.
 He seized the initiative and whipped the tarp off.

 Of course, that was when the commissioners finally arrived.
-They’d were being photographed for a group portrait at City Hall and got stuck in a traffic jam.
+They had been posing for photographs for a group portrait down at City Hall and got stuck in a traffic jam.
 Whoops.
-They made some perfunctory speeches, explaining just why there was a statue of a Viking in Philadelphia, and calling it a major milestone in American/Icelandic relations.
+They made some perfunctory speeches, explaining just why there was a statue of a Viking in Philadelphia and calling it a major milestone in American/Icelandic relations.
 And then they retired somewhere for brandy and cigars.
 And maybe, just this once, pickled herring.